 Safety Related Services

-The parks are served and patrolled 24 hours/day by the UC Davis Police with backup provided by City of Davis Police; evening escort service is available through the Aggie Hosts.
+Solano Park is served and patrolled 24 hours/day by the UC Davis Police with backup provided by City of Davis Police.
+Aggie Hosts provide the "Safe Rides" service.
 ASUCD operates Tipsy Taxi during the academic year as safe transport for undergraduates Thursday-Saturday, 10pm-2am; the low-cost service provides transportation throughout the city for anybody who needs a safe ride or is intoxicated.
 Tipsy Taxi is operated by Unitrans, the campus bus service which also provides student operated public transport within city limits.
 Unitrans bus service is available year-round.

 Fire safety is overseen by UC Davis' Fire Marshal, and emergency response is provided by the UC Davis Fire Department with additional support provided by the City of Davis Fire Department.
 The UC Davis Fire Department conducts regular inspections of park facilities to ensure that emergency access to all apartments is maintained and that fire and smoke alarm systems operate properly.
 Smoke/fire detectors are installed either in bedrooms or in hallways between bedrooms.
 When triggered by particles such as smoke/carbon dioxide, an alarm rings within the apartment; when triggered by heat, an alarm rings simultaneously within the apartment and at the UC Davis Fire Department along with the apartment location.
 Manually triggered alarm boxes are located on posts with blue marker lights throughout each complex, and fire extinguishers are located near the stairways of all apartment buildings for added safety.